hai-vr/documentation/docs/products/prefabulous/index.md

 In an upcoming version (Prefabulous V2), components are split in two categories:
 - **Universal Components** will be usable on any social VR platform, app, or non-social VR app.
 - **VRChat Platform** components will only be usable on the VRChat Platform.

+A new category will be introduced:
+- **VRM and VTubing** components will be usable on apps such as VNyan, Warudo, and VSeeFace, by focusing on VRM components.
 :::

 ![](img/pvsUzAgoIb.png)